spree/spree/guides/content/developer/deployment/deployment-service.md

-After each deployment of your application the Procfile is exported to Upstart compatible configuration files which the operating system uses to manage your application’s processes.
+After each deployment of your application the Procfile is exported to Upstart compatible configuration files which the operating system uses to manage your application's processes.

 Upstart is responsible for starting, stopping and restarting the processes and will detect if a process has stopped for some reason and